 As you fight, you build your reputation with your chosen Crossout faction.
 In PvP or PvE (where you can even fight user-created bosses) engaging in some good ol’ shooting will grant you new parts and blueprints to continue your vehicular crusade.
 If you need a hand getting started, just consult our Crossout beginner’s guide.

-Neverwinter is the MMO take on Bioware’s classic and beloved RPG, taking you to the Forgotten Realms and pitting you against hobgoblins, kobolds, and much, much worse.
+Neverwinter is the MMO take on Wizards of the Coast’s genre-defining tabletop RPG Dungeons & Dragons, taking you to the Forgotten Realms and pitting you against hobgoblins, kobolds, and much, much worse.
 It is a surprisingly robust action-MMO, with a strong emphasis on skill-heavy combat and a pretty world to explore.

 There is a bit of a push for players to buy things in the in-game store, but you can do everything without paying a penny.
-That even includes playing the frequent expansions, such as the recent Swords of Chult update that adds a new skirmish and refines the PvP elements.
+That even includes playing the frequent expansions, such as the recent Jewel of the North update that adds a new Bard class and refines the leveling system.

 Star Trek Online